-Installation of the printer: training?
+Installation of the Printer: Training

-- 35. Is training included in the purchase price?
+- 44. Is training included in the purchase price?
 If so, what kind of training is offered?
-Training price, or inclusion, depends on your local distributor. - 36.
+Training price, or inclusion, depends on your local distributor. - 45.
 Is training necessary?
 Is classroom training available?
-Training is individual; not in a classroom. - 37.
+Training is individual; not in a classroom. - 46.
 Is factory training available?
 Factory training is rare, though some companies do welcome factory visits, and a few companies do indeed offer training at the factory.
-And yes, training at the factory outside Milano is available. - 38.
+And yes, training at the factory outside Milano is available. - 47.
 What on-line training is available?
-No on-line training; though obviously you can ask questions on-line. - 39.
-What about follow-up training after you have had the printer a month and know enough to ask better questions?
-At FLAAR our suggestion is to get original training during installation and then make a list of your ques-

-At FLAAR our suggestion is to get original training during installation and then make a list of your questions and after the first month get more advanced training.
+No on-line training; though obviously you can ask questions on-line. - 48.
+What about follow-up training after you have had the printer a month and know enough to ask better questions? - At FLAAR our suggestion is to get original training during installation and then make a list of your questions and after the first month get more advanced training.
 Yes, this follow-up training is available.